forkunited/ltprg/README.md

   }
 }
 ```

 The *"size"* field specifies the number of elements across all parts of the
-partition, and the *"parts"* field contains the parts.
+partition, and the *"parts"* field contains the parts of the partition.
 Each part contains all
 of the keys representing objects in the partition.
 In the example shown above,
 each key is a game ID.
 The *mung.data.Partition*
 can *split* a data set according to this partition and a "key function" that